VAN, Texas — It’s been nearly two weeks since Hurricane Helene made landfall on Florida's Big Bend, leaving devastation in its wake.

 The family is vetting possible candidates for the funds raised, including a family with a daughter around Verbena's age who lost everything.

-The Bullocks have garnered loads of support from community members and local organizations to make this fundraiser happen.
-Receiving donations of cups and supplies.
+The Bullocks have garnered loads of support from community members and local organizations to make this fundraiser happen, such as receiving donations of cups and supplies.
 They anticipate selling 100 to 150 cups of lemonade.

 The mother is hoping her daughter and her friends involved will learn valuable lifelong skills.